r-hub/blog/content/post/2021-07-29-caching/index.md

 ## Caching best practice in packages

+If your package use caching,

+-   document that;
-If your package use caching, document that, and also provide ways to clear the cache.
+-   and also provide ways to clear the cache (see e.g. [opencage docs](https://docs.ropensci.org/opencage/articles/opencage.html#caching-1)).

 ## When not to cache in an R session